Terry McLaurin: Professional career

-NFL Draft

-Leaving Ohio State as a redshirt senior, McLaurin was regarded as a special teamer and NFL backup, with potential to develop into a starter.
-NFL.com projected him to be a third round selection and compared him to Justin Hardee.
-After a draft process with impressive NFL Scouting Combine and Pro Day showings, some such as the IndyStar began to regard him as a potential draft steal.

 2019

-McLaurin was drafted by the Washington Redskins in the third round (76th overall) of the 2019 NFL Draft.
-With their first round pick in the same draft, the Redskins also drafted McLaurin's college QB, Dwayne Haskins.
+McLaurin was drafted by the Washington Redskins in the third round (76th overall) of the 2019 NFL draft.
+With their first round pick in the same draft, the Redskins also drafted McLaurin's college quarterback, Dwayne Haskins.
 He signed his four-year rookie contract on June 6, 2019.

 Due to a strong training camp performance, McLaurin was named a Week 1 starter.
 McLaurin made his NFL debut in the opening game of the 2019 season against the Philadelphia Eagles.
 There, he recorded five receptions for 125 yards, including a 69-yard touchdown.
 He added to that by catching at least five passes and a touchdown over the next two games, making him the first player in league history to achieve such a feat in their first three career appearances.

 In Week 6 against the Miami Dolphins, McLaurin caught four receptions for 100 yards and two touchdowns as the Redskins won their first game of the season.
 During Week 15 against the Eagles, McLaurin finished with five receptions for 130 receiving yards, including a 75-yard touchdown.
 He finished the season with 58 receptions for 919 yards and seven touchdowns and was named to the PFWA All-Rookie Team.

 2020

 In Week 2, McLaurin recorded seven receptions for 125 receiving yards and his first touchdown of the season during a loss to the Arizona Cardinals.
 In a Week 4 loss against the Baltimore Ravens, McLaurin recorded 10 receptions for 118 yards.
 Following a season ending injury to team captain Landon Collins in October 2020, McLaurin was unanimously voted by his teammates to replace him.
 In a Week 9 loss against the New York Giants, he had seven receptions for 115 receiving yards and a touchdown.
 He suffered a high ankle sprain against the Seattle Seahawks in Week 15 and missed the following game against the Carolina Panthers as a result.
 Despite the team's unstable quarterback situation, he would finish the season with 1,118 yards and four touchdowns.
-The team won the NFC East division, securing a home playoff game against the Tampa Bay Buccaneers.
-The Washington Football Team lost to the eventual Super Bowl Champions 31-23 in the Wild Card Round.
-McLaurin recorded six catches for 75 yards in his first playoff game.
+The team won the NFC East division, with McLaurin recording six catches for 75 yards in a 31–23 Wildcard loss to the Tampa Bay Buccaneers.